akanainc/smartbear-alertsite-cm-integration/README.md

 + theme/default/DEMO/alertsite - Contains the files for the Community Manager AlertSite widget
 + SOA/CM/extensions - These files basically register the widget with the UI and create a the view
     + Left_nav.json - Overides the default left nav configuration and add the AlertSite link on the left navigation on the API view for the owner of the API.
 You can configure this how you wish.
-    + widget_factor.json - Defines the new widgets references the ejs files from the /theme/default/DEMO/alertsite directory
+    + widget_factor.json - Defines the new widget.
+References the ejs files from the /theme/default/DEMO/alertsite directory
     + metadata.json - Defines the new alertsite view.
 It references the widget key you defined in the widget_factory.json
 + locales and i18n - Are for Internationalization
 + less